Cristo Re alla Celestia Favaretto Fisca/Lirussi 1950-52

 come from the convent here.

-A typically strange and fruit-full Madonna and Child by Carlo
+A typically strange and fruit-swag-full Virgin and Child

 Crivelli (see right) now in the Castelvecchio in Verona, was

-A panel from a larger polyptych depicting Saint Stephen by Girolamo da
+A panel from a larger polyptych of c.1530/40 depicting Saint Stephen by Girolamo da

 Santacroce is now in the Brera.
-Another, very matching, panel depicting Saint
+A very matching panel depicting Saint

 Well into the 18th century the younger daughters of Venetian nobles were